sirbrialliance/asdfa-tools/Readme.md

 Starts up tasks to redo certain build steps, watch for TypeScript changes, and starts a local server to serve content.

-And if you want to test on your LAN on other devices:

-	serverless offline --host 192.168.1.123 # replace with your own IP

 ## Deploy

 	grunt clean default
-	# the default grunt tasks minifies JS too, so double-check if anything broke serverless deploy
+	# the default grunt tasks minifies JS too, so double-check if anything broke in the build
-	# test.
-Once satisfied run:
-	serverless deploy --stage prod

-Quick update a function (`webResource`, in this case):

-	serverless deploy function --function webResource

-And maybe find out why it broke:

-	serverless logs --function webResource # add -t for log tailing
+Then copy the build folder to a server and rig thing sup to run `serverMain.js`.
+If you followed `serverSetup.txt` for your server you might do something like:

+	rsync -ravz build/ webserver.example.com:/home/www-node/asdfa-tools-dev/ --exclude=tmp --chown=:www-node

 # Contact